stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 12 (P4L1) - Testing - General Concepts.md

 ## General Concepts Introduction

-Software is buggy, in fact experts argue that software bugs cost the US economy \$60B a year.
+Software is buggy, in fact experts argue that software bugs cost the US economy around $60B a year.
 On average, there are about 1-5 bugs/1000 lines of code.
 The idea of 100% correct mass-market software is impossible.
 Therefore, we need to verify the software as much as possible.

 ## Failure, Fault, and Error